Supreme Court hears biggest Second Amendment case in a decade

 “You are asking us to take a case where the other side has thrown in the towel,” added Justice Sonia Sotomayor.

-Conservative Justices Neil Gorsuch and Samuel Alito clearly thought the controversy is still alive, with Alito, more than any other justice, suggesting that even the amended law still violates the Second Amendment.
+Roberts wanted to know at one point whether the city could still go after those who had been found guilty under the law if the court were to dismiss the case.
+But Kavanaugh — in a rare move — did not ask any questions.

-Gorsuch said at one point that even under the new law, a licensed handgun owner would not be able to make a stop along the way to a nearby shooting range.
+Justice Neil Gorsuch said at one point that even under the new law, a licensed handgun owner would not be able to make a stop along the way to a nearby shooting range.
 He suggested the case was not moot, but instead, “a live controversy” that the court should decide.

-And Alito pushed back on the notion that the challengers had gotten all that they wanted.
-He also went further than any other justice discussing why he thought Second Amendment rights were being violated.
+And Justice Samuel Alito pushed back on the notion that the challengers had gotten all that they wanted.
+He noted that the amended law might allow an owner to take the gun to a second home or an out of state shooting range, but it would block the owner from stopping to visit his mother — “for a couple of hours to take care of a few things for her” along the way, he said.

+Going to the heart of the case, he said “it follows that the Second Amendment, under at least some circumstances, protects the possession of a handgun outside the home.”

 If the conservatives agree to get to the merits of the case, it is possible that they would expand gun rights, but after an hour of arguments it was unclear if there were the necessary votes to get there.

-Note: UPDATE: This story has been updated after oral arguments on Monday morning.